All Episodes

 He does not like the way it operated under a capitalist free market economy, and we're putting him in charge of it.

-And we've we're putting somebody in charge of it who has deep resentment for this country and the way it's operated.
+And we're putting somebody in charge of it who has deep resentment for this country and the way it's operated.

 Don't doubt me on this.

-Guy runs around the world apologizing for the country.
+A guy runs around the world apologizing for the country.

 Whether you like it or not, we are a world-class economy.

-What do you mean whether you like it or not?
+What do you mean, whether you like it or not?

 Don't tell me that that's not a rhetorical device, just the way Obama speaks.

-And the last person qualified to determine how big a bank is the leader of the regime.
+And the last person qualified to determine how big a bank is, the leader of the regime.

-Put the and he's working at a New York uh, you know, uh a business newsletter.
+The last guy, Barack Obama, and he's working at a New York, you know, a business newsletter.

 And he writes in one of his books, he feels like he's behind enemy lines.

-Working in a capitalist endeavor.
+Working in a capitalist endeavor, Chester, Pennsylvania, this is Dan.

 I'm glad you waited, sir.